hugocf/ferreira.cc/content/thoughts/giving-feedback/index.md

 date: 2023-06-13T21:41:24Z
 lang: en
 tags: [ guidelines, feedback, observing, compassion, behaviours, feelings, needs ]
-title: Speaking or communicating?
+title: Talking or speaking?
 Easily recall how to give good feedback
 summary: There are many guidelines on how to structure feedback but human nature is quite common.
 A simple mnemonic will help your recall your favourite framework when it matters the most — talk about what you “observe”, its “impact” and then “ask”.
 series: [ feedback ]
 showToc: true